How to Grow a Flower Container Garden for Beginners

 During hot, sunny periods you’ll most likely have to water them every day.
 This is especially important for hanging baskets that dry out faster because they are buffeted by the wind.

-Consider installing a drip irrigation system with a timer that waters your plants automatically every day.
+Consider installing a drip irrigation system with a timer that automatically waters your plants daily.

 summer flowers in galvanized bucket

 Both annual and perennial flowers need their old, faded blooms removed regularly.
-This process is called “deadheading,” which will not only encourage new blooms to be produced but will keep the plant from getting too leggy.
+This process is called “deadheading,” which will encourage new blooms to be produced and keep the plant from getting too leggy.

-On larger varieties of plants, such as geraniums, clip away the spent flower heads with your fingers or pruning shears.
+Clip away the spent flower heads with your fingers or pruning shears on larger varieties of plants, such as geraniums.

 fall flowers and plants with pumpkins in galvanized container